bensivo/streaming-analytics-study/README.md

 # streaming-analytics-study

-A personal study on streaming analytics technologies.
+A personal study on streaming analytics technologies, specifically Kafka and Flink.

 ## Running